SNL pays tribute to Ukraine in cold open, mocks Putin on Weekend Update

-As the song concluded, McKinnon and Strong returned to offer the iconic “Live from New York, it’s Saturday Night” in subdued tones.
-The camera zoomed in on table full of flickering tea candles, which spelled out “Kyiv.”
-Bushels of sunflowers, the Ukrainian national flower, rested on other side.
+As the song concluded, McKinnon and Strong returned to offer the iconic “Live from New York, it’s Saturday night” opening line in subdued tones.
+The camera zoomed in on a table full of flickering tea candles, which spelled out “Kyiv.”
+Bushels of sunflowers, the Ukrainian national flower, rested on each side of the table.

 SNL is no stranger to serious moments.
-Following the 9/11 terrorist attacks, the show opened with then-New York City Mayor Rudy Giuliani standing in front of a group of firefighters and police offers and flanked by then-police commissioner Bernard Kerik and then-fire commissioner Thomas Von Essen.
+After 9/11, the show opened with then-New York City Mayor Rudolph W. Giuliani standing in front of a group of firefighters and police offers and flanked by then-police Commissioner Bernard Kerik and then-fire Commissioner Thomas Von Essen.
 In a brief speech, Giuliani praised the first responders and said, “We will not let our decisions be made out of fear.
 We choose to live our lives in freedom.”
 Paul Simon then performed a triumphant version of “The Boxer.”

 Country singer Jason Aldean, who had been playing at the Route 91 Harvest festival in Las Vegas when a gunman opened fire on the crowd, appeared in the first cold open after the shooting.
-“I’m struggling to understand what happened that night,” he said, before playing a cover of Tom Petty’s “I Won’t Back Down,” which also paid homage to the Petty, who had recently died.
+“I’m struggling to understand what happened that night,” he said, before playing a cover of Tom Petty’s “I Won’t Back Down,” which also paid homage to Petty, who had recently died.

 They haven’t all been well-received.
 Following the death of Leonard Cohen and the election of Donald Trump, one cold open found McKinnon dressed as Hillary Clinton and performing “Hallelujah.”
 While the open received some praise, it was heavily derided by people on both sides of the political spectrum for being both partisan and, for lack of a better word, corny.

-The Russian attack wasn’t mentioned again until the Weekend Update segment of the show.
+Russia’s attack wasn’t mentioned again until the Weekend Update segment of the show.
 “This week Russia began their invasion of Ukraine.
 President Putin launched the attack with support from allies like Belarus and Tucker Carlson,” Jost said, likely a reference to the Fox News host dismissing the conflict as a “border dispute” before recharacterizing the situation as a conflict that “could become a world war.”

 “Many analysts were surprised Putin went through with the invasion, even though it was obviously going to be a colossal mistake.
 But they couldn’t back down after all that buildup.
 Kind of like how NBC still had to go through with airing the Winter Olympics,” Jost continued, needling the network for its airing of the 2022 Beijing Winter Olympics, which drew criticism and record-low TV ratings.

 “After the invasion of Ukraine, the Russian stock market fell by 30 percent, to negative 90 percent,” added Michael Che.
 “This is a tough subject to make jokes about.
-I mean, in my lifetime I’ve seen footage of attacks like this on other countries, but never a white one.”
+I mean, in my lifetime I’ve seen footage of attacks like this on other countries, but never a White one.”

 Much of the rest of the show was typical SNL fare.
 John Mulaney returned to host the show after a particularly tabloid-heavy year replete with a drug relapse, two stints in rehab, a divorce, a new celebrity relationship and a pregnancy.
 He discussed his “very complicated year” in the opening monologue, joking that “it is wonderful to be in a place that’s always emphasized sobriety and mental health.”